Amazing Homeownership Stats

 Home searches in the digital age

-The rise in popularity of digital tools and virtual home walkthroughs has had an increasing impact on how potential homebuyers shop for their prospective homes.
-The ease of being able to qualify a home by street level, price, and floor plan — all before ever stepping foot in the home — cannot be overstated.
+The pandemic created a need for digital tools to replace IRL home shopping.
+This rise in popularity of digital tools and virtual home walkthroughs continues to have an increasing impact on how potential homebuyers shop for their homes.
+The ease of being able to qualify a home by street level, price and floor plan — all before ever stepping foot in the home — cannot be overstated.
 This has had the effect of raising the bar for the overall homebuying experience.

-- Buyers typically searched for 10 weeks, looked at a median of 5 homes and viewed 4 of these homes only online.
+- Buyers typically searched for 10 weeks, looked at a median of 7 homes and viewed 4 of these homes only online.
+The amount of time buyers took to find their home remains unchanged from last year.

 The role of real estate agents

-- 86% of buyers recently purchased their home through a real estate agent or broker, and 10% purchased directly from a builder or builder’s agent.
+- 89% of buyers recently purchased their home through a real estate agent or broker, and 6% purchased directly from the homeowner.

 To finance or not to finance